tugboat/pakyow-web/manual/07 Controllers.markdown

 end
 </div>

-There are several convenience methods (such as 'request', 'response', and 'presenter') that you will probably want easy access to from your controller.
+There are several convenience methods (such as 'app', 'request', 'response', and 'presenter') that you will probably want easy access to from your controller.
 Just include 'Pakyow::Helpers' into your class (see [Helpers](#section_8) for more information).